Neil Fox (broadcaster): Magic 105.4

 From 12 September 2005 he was the presenter of the "More Music Breakfast Show" on Magic 105.4 FM in London, and on DAB, Freeview and Satellite across the UK.
 His last show was on 30 September 2014, after which he was arrested on the studio's premises.
 Although ultimately acquitted in December 2015, Fox's contract expired in January 2016 and he did not return to Magic.

-Since 2016
+Thames Radio and Nation Radio UK

 On 26 June 2016, six months after his acquittal, it was announced Fox would join the new London radio station Thames Radio, where he presented the Saturday morning show.
 He would later take on the station's Breakfast show.
 However the venture was short lived, when the station opted for non-stop music in July 2017.
 On 17 July 2020 it was announced Fox would join the internet radio station United DJs, presenting the "Heritage Chart Run Down" on Sunday evenings.
 In November 2020, Fox alongside Mike Read left United DJs in order to launch Nation Radio UK.
-Between January and April, Fox hosted Drivetime and The Heritage Chart, respectively on Nation UK.
+Between January and April 2021, Fox hosted Drivetime and The Heritage Chart, respectively on Nation UK.
 He took over the Breakfast show in April 2021, following the departure of Read.

+In addition to the Breakfast Show, Fox also took over the 'Nation Network Chart Show' on Sundays from 4-7pm.

+As of 2025, Fox still continues to host the 'Nation Network Chart Show' on Sundays but has since left the Breakfast show.
+He now hosts the Afternoon show on Nation 80's and Nation 90's.